cryptSky/CarND-Semantic-Segmentation/README.md

 ##### Training

 To train the network i used the cross entropy loss on a  flatten output over different classes.
- I used the Adam optimizer with a fairly low learning rate at 0.0001.
+I used the Adam optimizer with a fairly low learning rate at 0.0009.
- Also i used a different initializer for the layer's kernel to reduce the standard deviation to 0.01.
-The default one was giving really slow learning.

 ##### Hyper parameters